-The skeletal formation of a snake is an amazing sight to observe.
+The skeletal form of a snake is an amazing sight to observe.
 It is almost as though the entire structure is meticulously put together in an attempt to create an elegant creature.
 A snake skeleton consists of a skull, the vertebrae and ribs, and the vestigial remnants of the limb.
-The main structure of a snake’s body is made up of the (1) skull, (2) vertebrae and the (3) ribs.
-For some snakes like the boas, pythons, they have the vestiges of hind legs or hip bones.
+The main structure of a snake’s body is made up of the (1) skull, (2) vertebrae, and the (3) ribs.
+Some snakes like the boas, and pythons, have the vestiges of hind legs or hip bones.

-The backbone of the snakes consists of numerous vertebrae that are attached to the ribs.
-Unlike humans, who have around 24 ribs and 33 vertebrae, snakes have between 100 and 400 vertebrae with many ribs attached to it.
+The backbone of the snake consists of numerous vertebrae that are attached to the ribs.
+Unlike humans, who have around 24 ribs and 33 vertebrae, snakes have between 100 and 400 vertebrae with many ribs attached to them.
 This arrangement helps them to move as flexibly as they do.
-The bone structure is very complex in a snake and they have various joints which enable them to swallow an animal which is almost double their size.
-One can divide the types of snakes into 4 groups based on their size of the jaws:
+The bone structure is very complex in a snake and they have various joints which enable them to swallow an animal that is almost double its size.
+One can divide the types of snakes into 4 groups based on the size of the jaws:

 - Opisthoglyphous Snakes– snakes that have a pair of two big teeth

 - Proteroglyphous Snake– those snakes that have few short teeth

 - Solenoglyphous Snakes– are those that have a pair of 2 fangs.